ethereum/EIPs/SIPS/sip-53.md

 \phi := \phi_{pool} + \phi_{creator}
 \\]

-Note that fees are transferred at the destruction of the market (upon invocation of a public contract function) rather than continuously because the collected fees are used as an incentive for the market creator to clean up the market once it is defunct.
+These fees are transferred to the pool and the creator at the resolution of the market.

 The refund fee is intended to dampen price volatility caused by users exiting their positions too readily, and also to disincentivise malicious players from sending toxic price signals to the market, taking a position to affect the price